sahilatwork/Cricket-Data-Management-System-SQL-vs-NoSQL-Performance-Study-/README.md

-# 🏏 Cricket Data Management System (SQL vs NoSQL Performance Study)
+# Data Management System (SQL vs NoSQL Performance Study)

 ### 📌 Overview
 This project was developed to **showcase advanced SQL skills** through the design and implementation of a **Cricket Event Management System**.